 One more thing we thought you should know is the focus of the lens.
 The PRO DX II is not one of the fastest autofocusing lenses out there.
 Neither is it the quietest; it makes a second focus adjustment after the first, which increases the total focus acquisition time.

-But, that shouldn’t discourage you to completely discard this lens, as most wide angled lenses generally require more time to focus.
+But, that shouldn’t discourage you to completely discard this lens, as most wide-angle lens options generally require more time to focus.

 Now, what we really liked about this lens is its ability to take brilliant pictures even in low-light.
 The use of two super-low dispersion glasses and two aspheric glasses further enhanced the contrast and sharpness as well as chromatic aberration.